neongreen/svod/README.md

 is opinionated, but there is no way to avoid this from my point of view.

 For artists, the service provides free web storage for their works and certain popularity boost.
-This is the first level of Svod — artist relationship.
+This is the first level of “Svod — artist” relationship.
 When artist's music achieves certain degree of success as measured by our team, we can talk about the second level that provides profit for Svod and for artist as well if he/she wishes to participate on